 Polish Babka Varieties

-You may have seen this cake in other cultures, like the Ukraine and Russia, where they have similar tall shaped desserts, including kulich.
+You may have seen this cake in other cultures such as Ukraine and Russia, where they have similar tall shaped desserts, including kulich.
 For comparison purposes, Polish babka is not unlike the popular Italian panettone served on Christmas.
 It's light, slightly sweet, yeasty, and studded with rum or wine-soaked dried fruits.
 With endless renditions, some recipes call for whole eggs while others use egg yolks, and others require three rises when others make do with one.

 Jewish Babka Recipes